atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-MVTec-SCREW/README.md

 4 Evaluation
 </h3>
 Please move to a <b>./projects/TensorFlowFlexUNet/MVTEC-SCREW</b> folder,<br>
-and run the following bat file to evaluate TensorFlowUNet model for MVTEC-SCREW.<br>
+and run the following bat file to evaluate TensorFlowFlexUNet model for MVTEC-SCREW.<br>
 <pre>
 ./2.evaluate.bat
 </pre>